Jessica Mitford: Life with Robert Treuhaft

 Mitford threw herself into war work.
 Through this, she met and married the American civil rights lawyer Robert Treuhaft in 1943 and eventually settled in Oakland, California.
 She became an American citizen in 1944.

 There, the couple had two sons; Nicholas, born in 1944 (who was killed in 1955 when hit by a bus), and Benjamin, born in 1947.
 Mitford approached her motherhood in a spirit of "benign neglect", described by her children as "matter-of-fact" and "not touchy-feely".
 She became closer to her own mother by letter over the decades, but remained estranged from her sister Diana for the rest of her life.

+In 1954, Mitford was attacked by a young Black man while going to a meeting at night.
+Some versions of the story say her husband heard what was happening and rescued her.
+However, Mitford later told a friend that she was raped by the man who attacked her, and saw a doctor because of what happened.
+She didn’t report the offense to the police because she was afraid it would risk a Black man’s life.

 Career and politics

 Communism and left-wing politics

 Mitford and Treuhaft became active members of the Communist Party in 1943.
 Mitford spent much of the early 1950s working as executive secretary of the local Civil Rights Congress chapter.
 Through this and her husband's legal practice, she was involved in a number of civil rights campaigns, notably the failed attempt to stop the execution of Willie McGee, an African American convicted of raping a white woman.
 In 1953, as Communist Party members at the height of McCarthyism and the 'Red Scare', they were summoned to testify in front of the House Un-American Activities Committee.
 Both refused to name radical groups and friends or testify about their participation in Communist organisations, and were dismissed as 'unresponsive'.

 In 1956, Mitford published a pamphlet, "Lifeitselfmanship or How to Become a Precisely-Because Man".
 In response to Noblesse Oblige, the book her sister Nancy co-wrote and edited on the class distinctions in British English, popularizing the phrases "U and non-U English" (upper class and non-upper class), Jessica described L and non-L (Left and non-Left) English, mocking the clichés used by her comrades in the all-out class struggle.
 (The title alludes to Stephen Potter's satirical series of books that included Lifemanship.)

 Mitford and Treuhaft resigned from the American Communist Party in 1958, because they had come to the conclusion they could pursue their ideals more effectively outside the party.
 Mitford felt the party had become "rather useless".

 In 1960, Mitford published her first book Hons and Rebels (US title: Daughters and Rebels), a memoir covering her youth in the Mitford household.